share

 Race to the top

-Near-zero marginal cost and abundant energy will enable any nation or first mover to create an upward spiral of prosperity.
+Near-zero marginal cost and superabundant energy will enable any nation or first mover to create an upward spiral of prosperity.

 camera-flash